Kentucky vs. Miami (FL): Odds, spread, over/under - November 28

 Kentucky vs. Miami (FL) Betting Trends

-- Kentucky has compiled a 3-3-0 ATS record so far this year.

-- Wildcats games have hit the over four out of six times this season.
+- Kentucky has won three games against the spread this season, while failing to cover three times.

-- Miami (FL) has covered twice in three chances against the spread this year.
+- Miami (FL) has a record of 2-1-0 against the spread this season.

 Kentucky Futures Odds